 YMMV: Tour de France

 Attack!
 Attack!
 Attack!: The way most French riders and teams act.
-Justified by the fact that they don't have any serious GC contender, and haven't had for years (though maybe Pinot or Rolland could become that), and no sprinter who can race with the best in the bunch sprints (Démare, Bouhanni and Couqard look like future contenders in that discipline).
-Other riders also have this driving tyle.
+Justified by the fact that they don't have any serious GC contender, and haven't had for years (though maybe Pinot, Rolland, or Bardet could become that), and no sprinter who can race with the best in the bunch sprints (Démare, Bouhanni and Couqard look like future contenders in that discipline).
+Other riders (like Jens Voigt) also have this driving style.

 Spanish rider Oscar Pereiro actually won the race through a breakaway where he gained half an hour on the pack.
-That is to say, the pack was outside the time limit, and was only allowed to stay in the race because over 20% of the remaining riders were in the pack.
+That is to say, the pack was outside the time limit, and was only allowed to stay in the race because over 20%note In this case, 97% of the remaining riders were in the pack.

 Gilberto Simoni has won two Giros and has five other podium places in the same race.
 He would always have high expectations alog with him, coming to France, but the best he's ever done is a 17th place in the GC.